 These are the bad effects of alcohol, but alcohol does of course have its up-sides otherwise we would never be interested in it at all.
 The slowing effect of alcohol in the brain has many unwanted effects but it also causes some that we enjoy.
 Glutamate speeds up the brain which makes us more agitated or anxious while GABA slows the brain making us calmer.
 So when the effect of glutamate is reduced and the effect of GABA is increased then our anxiety fades as our brain starts to slow down.
-But in a secondary response this slowing down also makes the brain more often release two mood altering neurotransmitters; serotonin and dopamine.
+But a secondary response to this slowing down causes our brain to release more of two mood altering neurotransmitters; serotonin and dopamine.
 Dopamine has many functions in the brain, and its role in triggers, motivation and memory has already been discussed.
 But another is that when it is released it gives us a sensation of pleasure.
 Depending on how much dopamine is active we can range from feeling contented to euphoric.
 Alcohol also indirectly causes extra serotonin to be released, and serotonin too has many functions.
 Among them are; maintaining a balanced mood, boosting self-confidence, and decreasing worries and concerns.
-When we drink alcohol it causes dopamine and serotonin to be released more readily and this makes us happier, we worry less, and our social confidence and social engagement increases.
+When we drink alcohol it causes extra dopamine and serotonin to be released and this makes us happier, we worry less, and our social confidence and social engagement increases.
 If we drink enough we will, for example, be quite convinced that we are excellent dancers and dance on a table so that everyone can see how good we are.
 These mood lifting changes are the positive aspects of alcohol and until we drink regularly and heavily then these are the effects that we will experience: drinking makes us happy, care-free, and socially outgoing.